SDV Installer Reference

 • --upgrade: If you've already installed any of the SDV Enterprise packages, this flag will install the updated version (if one exists).
 If you haven't yet installed SDV Enterprise, it will install the most recent version.

 • --folder <folder_name>: If you provide the name of a folder, SDV Installer assumes you have already downloaded the packages that you need into the local folder.
 It will install those packages offline instead of accessing them from our server.
-(In this case, SDV Installer will not ask for username/license key credentials and will not require any connection to the internet.)
+(In this case, username/license key credentials are not needed because you already have the folder downloaded.)

 • --package <package_name>: If you provide the name of a package, SDV Installer will only install the specific package (as opposed to all of them).
 Note that you must have permissions to access that particular package; use list-packages to see the names.